 “Since the beginning of the Covid-19 crisis, many European importers have turned to rail transport from China.
 This has been due to several factors, including congestion in ports and rapidly rising sea transport rates.
 At the moment, both transport companies and their customers are holding their breath and following the developments with apprehension.
 However, we must remember that the main rail route from China to Europe does not pass through Ukraine.
 Only about 3 percent of cargo volume from China was transported via the country.
 Most of this traffic goes through Kazakhstan to the route’s main transhipment terminal in Małaszewicze, Poland,” emphasizes Vladyslav Martin, Head of the AsstrA EU-China Railway Department.

 Alternative routes are being evaluated.
-For example there is the Trans-Caspian one (China-Kazakhstan-Azerbaijan-Georgia-Turkey) or China-Kazakhstan-Azerbaijan-Georgia-Romania via the Black Sea.
-It is already obvious, however, that many challenges – such us complicated delivery schemes and unfavorable weather conditions – will not allow these alternative routes to become workable alternatives for deliveries through the Russian Federation.
+For example there is the Trans-Caspian one (China-Kazakhstan-Azerbaijan-Georgia-Türkiye) or China-Kazakhstan-Azerbaijan-Georgia-Romania via the Black Sea.
+It is already obvious, however, that many challenges – such us complicated delivery schemes and unfavorable weather conditions – will not allow these alternative routes to become workable alternatives for deliveries.

 Author: Aneta Kowalczyk.